jononovo/Agent-16-250414/README/DOCUMENTATION.md

 - `/client/src/nodes/Custom/` - For custom, domain-specific nodes
 - `/client/src/nodes/Default/` - For default node implementation patterns

+### Building Custom Nodes

+The platform provides a flexible architecture for creating custom nodes by extending the default node system:

+1. **Node Structure Pattern**:
+   - Each node consists of three core files (definition, executor, UI)
+   - The Default node architecture provides a base implementation to extend from
+   - Custom nodes can compose the DefaultNode wrapper or selectively use its components
+   - The event system enables decoupled integration with platform features

+2. **Content Patterns**:
+   - `childrenContent` pattern allows placing custom content inside a standardized container
+   - `useGlobalSettingsOnly` flag toggles between local and global settings management
+   - Icons can be provided as string identifiers or direct React components
+   - Notes system integrates with any node regardless of internal implementation

 ### Default Node Architecture

 The Default node implementation serves as both a template and extension point for the node system: